evhub/coconut/DOCS.md

 Use of `memoize` requires `functools.lru_cache`, which exists in the Python 3 standard library, but under Python 2 will require `pip install backports.functools_lru_cache` to function.
 Additionally, if on Python 2 and `backports.functools_lru_cache` is present, Coconut will patch `functools` such that `functools.lru_cache = backports.functools_lru_cache.lru_cache`.

+Note that, if the function to be memoized is a generator or otherwise returns an iterator, [`recursive_generator`](#recursive_generator) can also be used to achieve a similar effect, the use of which is required for recursive generators.

 ##### Python Docs

 @**memoize**(_user\_function_)